Bypassing memory safety mechanisms through speculative control flow hijacks: Related work

-On the hardware side, Intel published three major protections: \begin{inparaenum}[\itshape i\upshape)] \item IBRS~\cite{ibrs}, which prevents speculation of indirect branches using target values computed using lower privileged predictor modes, \item STIBP~\cite{stibp}, which prevents BTB poisoning from sibling threads, and \item IBPB~\cite{ibpb}, which ensures that code before a barrier does not influence the behavior of the code after. \end{inparaenum} IBRS and IBPB are meant to protect higher privileged code from lower privileged code~\cite{mambretti19woot}.
+On the hardware side, Intel published three major protections: \begin{inparaenum}[\itshape i\upshape)] \item IBRS~\cite{ibrs}, which prevents speculation of indirect branches using target values computed using lower privileged predictor modes, \item STIBP~\cite{stibp}, which prevents BTB poisoning from sibling threads, and \item IBPB~\cite{ibpb}, which ensures that code before a barrier does not influence the behavior of the code after. \end{inparaenum} IBRS and IBPB are meant to protect higher privileged code from lower privileged code.
 The only mitigation that provides protection within the same privilege level is STIBP, which is not enabled by default for performance reasons.
+None of these Spectre v2 prevention mechanisms apply to \spac attacks, given that SPEAR does not use branch target injection.

 Finally, Intel announced as part of its Control Flow Enforcement (CET) extension, the future introduction of a new mitigation that will constrain the target of near indirect jumps and calls to only \Code{ENDBRANCH} instructions.
-With this mitigation there is a reduction of possible gadgets where speculative execution can be redirect to during branch target injection attacks.
-In the context of \spac, this mitigation applies only for the forward edge overwrite case and not to the backward edge.
+Based on the release specifications, these constraints should also apply during speculative execution.
+Therefore, this mitigation reduces the number of possible gadgets where speculative execution can be redirected to during branch target injection attacks.
+For \spac attacks, this mitigation applies for the forward edge overwrite case, where it should restrict possible speculative control flow hijack targets.
+For the backward edge case, Intel has implemented a shadow stack which, if adequately enforced during speculative execution, should stop all \spac backward edge overwrites.